Myths, Facts and Common Fears About Chiropractic Care

 Chiropractic Partners can help you achieve that healthy lifestyle you deserve!

-The objective of chiropractic care (adjustments) is to reduce subluxation (or misalignment), in order to provide the patient with an increased range of motion, reduced nerve irritability, reduced muscle spasm, reduced pain and/or improved function.
+The objective of chiropractic care (that includes spinal manipulation or adjustments as we call them) is to reduce subluxation (or misalignments in the spine).
+Removing these subluxations provide the patient with an increased range of motion, reduced nerve irritability, reduced muscle spasm, reduced pain and/or improved function.
 Chiropractors are highly trained and highly skilled in the practice of adjustment.
-Many people find relief in it every day.
+Many people find relief with care from our team every day!

-Yet, as successful as chiropractic has become in the last several decades, there remains a lot of misinformation throughout the general public.
-Many people still do not understand what chiropractors do.
-And myths and misconceptions still abound.
+Yet, as successful as chiropractic has become in the last several decades, you may hear a lot of misinformation throughout the general public.
+Many people may still not understand what chiropractors do, therefore myths and misconceptions are still abound.

 Myth #1 - Once you start going to a chiropractor, you have to keep going forever.

 Like most everything, that depends.
 You only have to continue going to the chiropractor as long as you wish to maintain the health of your neuromusculoskeletal system.
 Going to a chiropractor is much like exercising at a gym, eating a healthy, or going to the dentist.
 As long as you keep it up, you’ll reap the benefits!